 Yoho Pass from Takakkaw Falls to Emerald Lake was another favourite of mine in the park.
 It switchbacked up to the pass through dense forest and past beautiful Yoho Lake, then down past waterfalls to the Emerald Lake basin before following the lake shore for the last couple of kilometres.

-And of course the epic hike up to Abbott Pass, one of the most incredible and scary experiences I have ever had, which I will be writing about soon.
+And of course the epic hike up to Abbott Pass, one of the most incredible and scary experiences I have ever had, you can read about it here.

-In Banff National Park I loved the 14.6km hike above Lake Louise that linked the Lake Agnes and Plain of Six Glaciers Teahouses, and the stunning 11.6km Sentinel Pass and Larch Valley hike from Moraine Lake that I did with my brother to see the Yellow Larches.
+In Banff National Park I loved the 14.6km hike above Lake Louise that linked the Lake Agnes and Plain of Six Glaciers Teahouses, the short but sweet hike to Consolation Lakes, and the stunning 11.6km Sentinel Pass and Larch Valley hike from Moraine Lake that I did with my brother to see the Yellow Larches.

 Autumn really is the most beautiful time to be in the mountains and I welcomed the creeping cold for all the beauty it was bringing.

-It may have been slow starting with meeting people but looking back I did make more friends than I realised during my time in Field BC.
+It may have been slow starting with meeting people but looking back I did make more friends than I realised during my time in Field.
 My first friend was Paulina, a lovely Chilean who works and lives year round at nearby Emerald Lake with her Irish husband Darren.

 We did a few hikes together along with their dog Naya, as well as dinners and drinks at Truffle Pigs and a BBQ and bonfire at my place.
 I don’t know what I would have done if I hadn’t met Paulina, my time in Field would have been a lot lonelier.